Sam-Max/Jackgram/README.md

 ### Bot Commands

 ```
-start - Welcome message
+start - Welcome message and commands help.
-index - Store files of an specific channel in the db
+index - Index channel files into the database.
-search - Search a file on db by name
+search - Search for files in the database.
-del - Delete a file on the db
+del - Remove a file from the database.
-count - Count all files on the db
+count - Count all files in the database.
-token - Generate a token to authorize using API
+token - Generate an API auth token.
-save_db - Save the db to a json file
+save_db - Backup the database to a JSON file.
-load_db - Load a json file backup
+load_db - Restore the database from a JSON file.
-del_db - Delete a db by name
+del_db - Delete the database.
 ```

 ## **Contact Info**

 [![Telegram Username](https://img.shields.io/static/v1?label=&message=Telegram%20&color=blueviolet&style=for-the-badge&logo=telegram&logoColor=black)](https://t.me/sammax09)

 ## Disclaimer: